sdmytrievs/jsonio/Resources/docs/source.md

  a.
 We create Interfaces   StructDef and FieldDef  for working with schema descriptions
  b.
 Then public classes ThriftStructDef and ThiftFieldDef implementation
- c.
-In future we can have JsonStructDef and JsonFieldDef implementation [JsonShema](http://json-schema.org/)
- d.
-Functions getVertexList, getEdgesList, getVertexCollection, getEdgeCollection, getVertexName could be moved to database implementation and add functions for set this data.
-This data could be setted when read thrift scheas or other place.
- e.
-Into SchemaJson get links to base StructDef and FieldDef and implement ```c++ template<type T> static SchemaJson::object( const string& schema_name ) ```
- f.
-Into  SchemaJson use ```c++ const  StructDef* const;   const  FieldDef* const  ``` for only read data.
- g.
-Into  StructDef functions: getName(), testUnion(), getOtherStruct( struct_name ), getField( field_name ).
- h.
-Into FieldDef add get functions for all fields.

 ## Next steps